EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/user-interface.md

 A page with a file browser that allows you to explore your home directory on the Open OnDemand host, including the job context directories.

-'Open in Terminal' opens up an SSH session to a back-end.
+'Open in Terminal' opens a new browser tab with an SSH session to a back-end.
 The default back-end is the first one in alphabetical order.
 Click '>' to see one option for each back-end to which you have access.

 **Troubleshooting: 'Open in Terminal' 'cd ...
 No such file or directory'**